autious/mesastor/README.md

 Then there is a padding of 12 bytes up to (32) where the header block always begins.

 After the headers there is the previously specified data blocks.
+It's acceptable to append any amount of undefineed data after the header block.
+This can be used to pre-allocate storage for a file that may grow, minimizing how much the file changes when repackaged.

 Each new data block MUST start on a 16 byte aligned address in the file, if a file doesn't fill up the missing space at the end of its allocated block, it SHOULD be padded with NULL bytes.
+A data block may append any amount additional undefined data until the next data block.
+This can be used to maintain positions of files when content changes.

+It's recommended that preallocated blocks contain zero bytes, that way file systems like ext4 can reduce actual size.
+It also makes life easier for compression algorithms.

     0                4                8                12               16